ylecleach/labs/node-red/basic-labs/business-rules/README.md

 ![Ranking](images/ranking.png)

 ## Want to customize this demo for your needs ...
-- you need to update the Twitter node hashtags
+- you need to update the Twitter node hashtags list
 - you need to update this Rule Project using Rule Designer.
 See Installation node and the Business Rules tutorial on Bluemix.
 - redeploy a new version of the rulesets on your Business Rules service instance